ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

+Cloud connections provides connectivity to IBM Cloud Classic network in addition to VPC network.
+You can access all of the Classic network locations irrespective of Direct Link 2.0 gateway in local or global routing attribute.
+You must use the global routing attribute to reach VPC network outside the local region.

 For more information on parameters, see [Create a Cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection).

 <!--1.
 Sign in to the **IBM Cloud Portal**.